Sustainability of Digital Formats

 Internet Media Type application/pdf

-From LC web server configuration (Apache) of 2004-04-28.
-Registered with IANA (see Application Media-Types) and described in IETF (Internet Engineering Task Force) RFC 3778.
+Registered with IANA (see Application Media-Types), described originally in IETF (Internet Engineering Task Force) RFC 3778, which was obsoleted by RFC 8118.
 Reported for PDF files by JHOVE PDF-hul module for file identification.

 Internet Media Type application/x-pdf